ourfuturehealth/design-system-toolkit/README.md

 ## Contribute

-Read our [contributing guidelines](CONTRIBUTING.md) to contribute to OFH design system toolkit.
+Read our [contributing guidelines](CONTRIBUTING.md) to contribute to Our Future Health design system toolkit.

 ## Development environment